“You have been treated very badly. That stops today.”

 She drives a little while longer before stopping outside a hat store.
 She shows Sylvie how to change the channels on her car radio, if she wants to listen to music.
 She says that her two favorite channels are ones that play Christian and classical music.
 There are others that play jazz and classic rock, if Sylvie would prefer those.

 Victoria: Sylvie doesn’t touch the radio station, despite being allowed to.

 She doesn’t trust it.

-The radio remains untouched, exactly on the current station—The Fish—and at volume 13.
+The radio remains untouched, exactly on the current station—religious music—and at volume 13.

 GM: After Mary’s gone, Sylvie sees another family with a kid, a girl, walking into a nearby store.
 The girl points at Sylvie and laughs.
 The parents smile, say something, and head into another store with her.

 The radio music continues to play.

 “All I know is I’m not home yet.